NOAA-ORR-ERD/geometry_utils/README.rst

 ``pixi run -e dev shell``

 will create a pixi shell with the package built and installed.
-YOu can then run the tests, change the  code, etc.
+You can then run the tests, change the  code, etc.

 ``pixi run build``

-Will build adn install the package.
+Will build and install the package.

 ``pixi run test``